Management: Recruitment and Selection

 Prepare a current position description for the vacant position or verify that the existing position description is current.
 (Refer to The Position Description chapter for a list of what should be included in a position description.)

-Prepare and issue a vacancy announcement.
+Prepare application screening criteria and issue a vacancy announcement.
 (Refer to The Vacancy Announcement chapter.)

 Screen applications and, if necessary, conduct initial screening interview, based on established criteria in Step 4 above.
 Select the top-ranking individuals for interviewing.